 What is the best way to grill corn on the cob?

-The best method is to soak the corn in water before grilling, then grill on medium-high heat for about 10-15 minutes, turning frequently for even cooking.
+Soak the corn first, then grill on medium-high heat for about 10–15 minutes, turning often for even cooking.

 Should I soak corn in water before grilling?

-Yes, soaking helps prevent the corn from drying out during the grilling process, resulting in juicier kernels.
+Yes, soaking helps prevent the kernels from drying out during grilling, so you get juicier corn.

 Can you grill corn in the husk?

-Yes, grilling in the husk can protect the kernels and keep moisture in, though the flavor may not be as intense.
+Yes, grilling in the husk keeps the kernels moist, though the charred flavor might be less intense.

 How long does it take to grill corn?

-It typically takes about 10-15 minutes over medium-high heat, depending on your grilling method.
+About 10–15 minutes over medium-high heat, depending on your grill and method.

 What toppings can I add to grilled corn on the cob?

-Popular toppings include butter, cheese, chili powder, lime juice, fresh herbs, and even spicy sauces for an exciting twist.
+Popular toppings include butter, cheese, chili powder, lime juice, fresh herbs, or even spicy sauces for a fun twist.

 grilled corn on the cob